Believe it or not, every element of your muscular, back, and neck health can be linked back to what kind of shoes or boots you wear at work.

 3. Repairing Large Holes

-While large holes might make you want to give in and get rid of your boots altogether, you can still repair them.
-All you need to do is to obtain some leather that matches your boots so that you can make the whole repair look seamless.
+While large holes might make you want to give in and get rid of your boots altogether, you can still repair and save them.
+All you need to do is to obtain some leather that matches your boots so that you can make the whole boot repair move look seamless.

 Next get some waterproof leather glue and rubbing alcohol.
 A little piece of sandpaper might be necessary to help get the two pieces to adhere to one another.